Statistically Testing 2P Responses to Stimulus#

 Inclusion Criterion 2#

 This criterion is slightly more complicated, and accounts for the fact that neurons might behave inconsistently.
 It uses the maximum values of the evoked response, and compares it to an absolute value (5%) as well as a value relative to its own baseline activity (3x the standard deviation).
 It is difficult to show the exact metric being used as a distribution, but to assist in interpretation, a distribution is shown below of the the mean ratio between the maximum evoked value and the standard distribution of the baseline behavior.
 Note that, this is not the exact metric used to select rois; as this criterion selects rois that exhibit significant activity in 50% or more trials.
-For our dataset, this criterion is rather stringent, only including 4 rois in the final selection.
+For our dataset, this criterion is rather stringent.

 In 50% of trials, the evoked response is A) larger than 3x the SD of the baseline, and B) larger than 5% dF/F [Roth et al., 2012]